crown042/HyperCasualPrototypes/README.md

  This prototypes made for developing my gamedev, game design, 3d modelling/design and level design knowledges and skills.
  The contents I specified in the projects were developed by me.
 I will include the information of the other contents and their copyrights in its project.
+ The information about the projects given in its README file.

  [tr]